 Hydration reservoirs hold a lot more water than water bottles and they come in all shapes and sizes.
 They are also more comfortable to carry than multiple water bottles as the weight is distributed more evenly in the pack.
-Our favourite hydration reservoir system is the Camelbak.
-It is even possible for a child to carry a small hydration pack like this one.
+Our favorite hydration reservoir system is the Camelbak.
+It is even possible for a child to carry a small hydration backpack like this one.

 The heat can make hiking challenging, particularly with kids.
 Even in June/July, temperatures can reach 30 C (86 F) by late morning.

 We recommend you set off at sunrise to beat the worst of the heat.
 Plan to return by early afternoon for a swim to cool off!